Don’t worry, even if you’re broke af, you will never run out of things to do in Tokyo.

 #2 Go for the Suntory Musashino Brewery tour and drink free beer

-The Suntory brewery is located in Fuchu, Tokyo, and you can take a free shuttle bus from Bubaigawara Station.
-The tour brings you around Suntory’s factory, where you can learn about the brewing process and sample up to 3 free beers.
+The Suntory brewery is located in Fuchu, Tokyo, and you can take a free shuttle bus which runs every 30 mins from Bubaigawara Station.
+The 1-hour tour brings you around Suntory’s factory, where you can learn about the brewing process and sample up to 3 free beers.

 #3 Not a fan of beer?
 Go for the Coca-Cola Tama Plant tour instead

-It’s a universal fact that Coca-cola is the only soft drink worth the calories, so a trip to the factory where the magic happens most definitely makes it to my bucket list.
+It’s a universal fact that Coca-cola is the only soft drink worth the calories, so a trip to the Coca-Cola Tama Plant Tokyo factory where the magic happens most definitely makes it to my bucket list.
 The tour is 100% free, but you must contact the factory for a reservation first.

 #4 Get certified as a “taste panel meister” at the Morinaga Milk Tama Plant

-Beer and coke aren’t that child-friendly, but milk is.
-Here, you can have fun testing your palate – if your tongue can discern subtle hints of sweet, salty, sour, bitter and umami, Morinaga Milk will “certify” you a taste panel meister and you can taste-test their dairy products.
+Beer and coke aren’t that child-friendly, but milk and juice is.
+Here, you can have fun testing your palate – if your tongue can discern subtle hints of sweet, salty, sour, bitter and umami.
+Morinaga Milk’s Tama Tokyo factory opened in 1966, and remains to date.
+The tour will “certify” you a taste panel meister and you can taste-test their dairy products.